9th8/up-to-date-real-world-haskell/13-data-structures.md

 Fans of RPN will note how much simpler this algorithm is compared to the algorithm to render with conventional notation.
-In particular, we didn\'t have to worry about where to add parenthesis, because RPN can, by definition, only be evaluated one way.
-Next, let\'s see how we might implement a function to do some rudimentary simplification on expressions.
+In particular, we didn't have to worry about where to add parenthesis, because RPN can, by definition, only be evaluated one way.
+Next, let's see how we might implement a function to do some rudimentary simplification on expressions.